melodysabouri/flappy-bird/README.md

 One of my first projects!

-Used HTML5 and JavaScript in WebStorm.
+Created using HTML5 and JavaScript in WebStorm.